-Ore stockpile and concentrate stockpile inventories are valued at the lower of production cost and net realizable value.
-Production costs include direct costs of materials and labour related directly to mining and processing activities, including production phase stripping costs, depreciation and amortization of property, plant and equipment directly involved in the related mining and production process, amortization of any stripping costs previously capitalized and directly attributable overhead costs.
-Materials and supplies inventories are valued at average cost less allowances for obsolescence.
+Ore and concentrate stockpiles are valued at the lower of production cost and net realizable value.
+Production costs include direct costs of materials and labour related directly to mining and processing activities, including production phase stripping costs, depreciation and amortization of mineral property and plant and equipment directly involved in the related mining and production process, amortization of any stripping costs previously capitalized and directly attributable overhead costs.
+Materials and supplies inventories are valued at the lower of average cost less allowances for obsolescence or net realizable value.
 If carrying value exceeds net realizable amount, a write down is recognized.
 The write-down may be reversed in a subsequent period if the circumstances which caused it no longer exist.